sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

 First match
 ------

-This is a convenience or utility match to  just match the first line encountered.
-It is useful in conjunction with the `pageFilter` preprocessor.
+This is a convenience or utility match to find the first line encountered.

 **Parameters**